aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/finetune_hftrainer.rst

 The following are currently known issues:

+-  With transformers==4.44.0, running one worker fine-tuning without torchrun would result in a hang.
+To workaround and run one worker fine-tuning, use ``torchrun --nproc_per_node=1 <script>``.
 -  With torch-neuronx 2.1, HF Trainer API's use of XLA function ``xm.mesh_reduce`` causes ``"EOFError: Ran out of input"`` or ``"_pickle.UnpicklingError: invalid load key, '!'"`` errors during Neuron Parallel Compile.
 This is an issue with the trial execution of empty NEFFs and should not affect the normal execution of the training script.
 -  Multi-worker training using Trainer API resulted in too many graph compilations for HF transformers>=4.35: This is resolved with HF transformers>=4.37 with the additional workarounds as shown in `the ticket<https://github.com/aws-neuron/aws-neuron-sdk/issues/813>`.
 -  Long compilation times: this can be alleviated with